imead/imead/README.md

 # I'm Ivy Mead, a Senior Data Analyst based in Portland, Maine.

 ## Career path:
 After 10 years at the lab bench working as a Translational Scientist specialized in regenerative medicine and molecular/immunoassay development, I decided I needed a change of pace and realized that data analysis was the highlight of my days as a scientist.
 I have carried my transferrable skills into a new career in data science as a Data Analyst.
-I have been working to deliver data and insights for Operations, currently specializing in Supply Chain and Logistics.
+I have previous experience working to deliver data and insights for Operations, specializing in Supply Chain and Logistics.
+Now I work in Financial Tech.

 I hold a BA in Biological Sciences from Smith College and a MSc in Translational Sciences from Wake Forest University.